mux-mux/blog/README.md

 ## 8 - Implement RSS feed functionality

 //TODO use the npm `rss` package to generate an RSS feed.
 Also, utilize `getBlogPostList` to retrieve the list of blog posts<br />
 **Problem:** "Cannot use import statement outside a module" error.
 Adding `"type": "module"` leads to multiple other errors<br />
 **Solution:** Generate the RSS feed dynamically using the `app/rss.xml/route.js` path instead of the `prebuild` script<br />
 **Small improvments:** Create a `BLOG_DESCRIPTION` constant and reuse it in both metadata and RSS feed generation

+## 9 - Implement handling invalid URLs

+// TODO: Create a `not-found.js` file inside the app folder.
+Refer to the `Next.js docs` for further steps and apply custom styles<br />